MarcusWolschon/osmeditor4android/documentation/docs/help/en/Multiselect.md

 If two or more ways are selected and they intersect without a common node, a new node will be added at the first intersection found.

+### Create circle

+Creates a circle if at least three nodes are selected.
+If you select the nodes in clockwise/counterclockwise direction the resulting way will turn clockwise/counterclockwise.
+Nodes are spaced roughly 2 meters apart for larger circles.
+If additional nodes are too near to the original ones they will not be added.
+Note that if the selected nodes do not form a valid polygon, the behaviour of the function is undefined.

 ### ![Relation](../images/relation.png) Create relation

 Create a relation starting with the current selected elements.
 The relation type can be selected from a list generated from the available presets.
 Further objects can be added until the check button is clicked, then the tag editor will be started on the new relation.